whalemare/RxValidator2/README.md

 How it works
 ------------
-### Problem:
+### Problem

-in your application, there are fields that must be validated.
+In your application, there are fields that must be validated.
 When the number of validation rules becomes greater than 1, to control the display of errors in the fields becomes difficult.

 ### Solve